 Nuna Staniaszek - Director of Communications, IOM3

-Nuna has a degree in Materials from Cambridge and a PhD from Imperial College, where she worked on the fracture of bearing steels.
+Nuna has a degree in Materials Science and Metallurgy from Cambridge and a PhD from Imperial College, where she worked on the fracture of bearing steels.
 Nuna started work at the then Institute of Metals in the 1980s, editing Materials Abstracts journals published by the Materials Information Service.
 She then spent 13 years as Technical Editor, Editor and Managing Editor of Metals and Materials / Materials World magazine, and in 2000 moved over to Communications which currently embraces the IOM3 website, PR/media relations and internal communications, branding, design and IT.
 She is currently managing a major digital transformation project within IOM3.
-Nuna has a son who is qualified in Robotics and two daughters, one of whom is currently studying Natural Sciences/Chemistry.
+Nuna has a son who is a robotics software engineer and two daughters, one of whom is currently doing a PhD in atmospheric chemistry.

-In her spare time, Nuna helps to run a Polish vocal group which raises money for charities in Poland and enjoys concerts and choral singing, gardening, sewing and DIY.
+In her spare time, Nuna enjoys concerts and choral singing, gardening, sewing, crafts and DIY.